 As for Interactive, the State’s investigation revealed that, prior to opening the Osiris Fund, Zuck already had a checkered past.
 In 1991, the National Futures Association (“NFA”) permanently barred Zuck from the derivatives industry.
 Between 1994 and 2002 he pled guilty to three separate instances of “fraud and other wrongful conduct.”
 Notwithstanding this background, Interactive permitted the investment advisor to operate and open the advisory accounts on its online trading platform.
 This conduct by the broker dealer enabled his fraudulent scheme.
 While Zuck did not disclose his past convictions and securities industry bar, Interactive could have discovered Zuck’s prior regulatory and criminal history if it had simply run a background check through the NFA’s online public information database, BASIC (“Background Affiliation Status Information Center,” similar to FINRA’s BrokerCheck).
 Interactive did conduct a background check of Zuck that did not disclose the past regulatory and criminal history; a search utilizing BASIC would have disclosed that information.
 As a result of this failure, Interactive agreed to a finding in a February 19, 2019 Consent Order that it failed to properly supervise.
 Interactive further agreed to a $100,000 fine and to review and revise, if necessary, its opening account procedures.

 Lubiner, Schmidt & Palumbo is an experienced securities litigation and regulatory law firm.
-If you have questions or concerns regarding the handling of your brokerage account, contact Lubiner, Schmidt & Palumbo for a free consultation.
+If you have questions or concerns regarding the handling of your brokerage account, contact Lubiner, Schmidt & Palumbo for a consultation.